ibm-cloud-docs/event-notifications/en-destination-event-streams.md

 {: #en-topic}

 Navigate to **Topics** in the menu.
 You will find the list of available topics.
 Select the topic that you want to send messages to or receive messages from.
 Copy the **Topic Name** that needs to be used in the destination creation process.
 Use this copied name in the destination creation screen.
 ## Creating an authorization in the console
 {: #en-using-s2s-console-event-streams}

 An authorization is required to grant one service access to another service.You must grant Event Notifications the appropriate IAM service-to-service access so that it can publish messages to Event Streams.

 To learn the process to create an authorization between {{site.data.keyword.en_short}} and {{site.data.keyword.messagehub}}, refer [Authorization between services](/docs/event-notifications?topic=event-notifications-en-using-s2s-authorization).

+## {{site.data.keyword.messagehub}} retry policy
+{: #en-event-streams-retry}

+When sending notifications to {{site.data.keyword.messagehub}}, issues such as network errors and application glitches can cause the requests to fail. {{site.data.keyword.en_short}} automatically retries failed requests to provide resiliency.

+For detailed information about retry behavior, including retry attempts, delays, and timeout values, see [Retry policy for destinations](/docs/event-notifications?topic=event-notifications-en-destination#en-destination-retry-policy).